Beej126/BeejBlog/content/posts/2016-08-13-solved-greasemonkey-jquery-sideload-and-setinterval.md

     */

-starting the same hijinx for Spotify&#8230; they load MooTools into $ and for some reason the selector wasn&#8217;t finding obvious classes&#8230; i&#8217;ve never picked up MooTools so maybe the syntax is different than jQuery&#8230; so i just went back to the jQuery sideload approach on this one&#8230; after that, worked it down into pure DOM, no jQuery needed
+starting the same hijinx for Spotify... they load MooTools into $ and for some reason the selector wasn't finding obvious classes... i've never picked up MooTools so maybe the syntax is different than jQuery... so i just went back to the jQuery sideload approach on this one... after that, worked it down into pure DOM, no jQuery needed

     // ==UserScript==
     // @name          Spotify tweaks